DecadeGenerate/RFM_MS/README.md

 - Furthermore,you should download nltk_data ,change the append path and put it {your_path}/RFM_MS/

 ```
-## Nowadays,it can only run the model forward only

 ```
 To view the model, run in the cloud platform: